-- Assist in preparation of the EOC Action Plan. - Attend planning meetings at the request of the Planning Section Coordinator.
+Assist in preparing the EOC Action Plan.

+Attend planning meetings at the request of the Planning Section Coordinator.

-- Review Documentation and Reports in Common EOC Responsibilities on page 35. - Open and maintain an Activity Log (See Support Documentation, Activity Log). - Prepare a Demobilization Plan to include the following: - Release plan strategies and general information. - Priorities for release (according to agency and kind and type of resource). - Phase over or transfer of authorities. - Completion and submittal of all required documentation.
+Prepare a Demobilization Plan to include the following:

+- Resource release plan strategies and general information. - Priorities for release. - Phase over or transfer of authorities. - Completion and submittal of all required documentation.